isomerpages/pa-chingay/_chingay50-stories/Fraulein Lumagui Lindero.md

 Human Resource Executive

-Tata Consultancy incorporates technology and innovation into their Chingay performances, showcasing the multi-culturalism of Singapore in a digital light.
+Tata Consultancy incorporates technology and innovation into their Chingay performances, showcasing the multiculturalism of Singapore in a digital light.

 In recent years, IT consultancy firm Tata Consultancy Services (TCS) has distinguished itself with participation in Chingay as part of the company’s mission to build a meaningful future through innovation, technology, and collective knowledge.